Reading is the sole means by which we slip, involuntarily, often helplessly, into another's skin, another's voice, another's soul

 Search For Meaning

-We will return to Campbell's Power of Myth and discuss what we have read throughout the year.
+And finally, during the last 8 weeks, we will return to Campbell's Power of Myth and discuss what we have read throughout the year.

 Why do we continue to search for the meaning of life?